jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ---
 date: 2022-06-25 08:21:01 -0400
 article_type: Article
-title: Business and life lessons from The Notorious B.I.G.'s 10 crack commandments
+title: Business and life lessons The Notorious B.I.G.
+10 crack commandments
 permalink: /ten-crack-commandments-business-and-life-lessons/
 tags:
   - change-your-perspective
-description:
+description: >-
+  The Ten Crackcommandments is an education in human nature's real, raw, viciousness.
+The level of street smarts required to survive in an environment like this breeds several lessons for managing competition.
-image:
+image: /assets/images/drafts/10-crack-commandments.jpeg
 ---
 On March 25, 1997, American rapper The Notorious B.I.G. (a.k.a.
 Biggie Smalls) dropped a song that would become iconic, not just in the hip hop community, but in American culture as a whole.